kishiyamat/ntu-ut-ling-vwp/README.md

 | Inf |  Infinity | 1/0 |is.infinite()|

 ???
-Then We deal with the NA.
+Finally,we deal with the NA.
 NAs are data which are not available.
 So we can remove them.